-- all the required course documents are handed in and satisfactory - the attendance at the lectures is not less than 90% - and all other requirements due are essentially fulfilled. - The oral exam takes place at the end of the course.
-The exact time will be decided upon by AMI. - The examination Board decides about the result of the exams. - The exam takes about three and a half hours per student.
+- all the required course documents are handed in and satisfactory. - the attendance at the lectures is not less than 90% - and all other requirements due are essentially fulfilled. - The oral exam takes place at the end of the course.
+The exact time will be decided upon by AMI. - The exam is about three and a half hours per student.
 The actual length is at the discretion of the examiner.
 In each of the six subjects: language mathematics, geometry, geography, history, and biology the student presents a material according to one of the exams slips and then answers questions from the examiner. - It lies in the hands of the board of examiners to ask Candidates to repeat part of the exam another day.
-Therefore, all candidates must be available for the whole duration of the exam period. - The content of the albums represents the content of the exams, as well as essays or discussed literature. - The albums are presented to the examiners and remain with them until the end of the exams. - The sequence of the examinees will be determined by the Course Director.
+Therefore, all candidates must be available for the whole duration of the exam period. - The albums are presented to the examiners and remain with them until the end of the exams. - The sequence of the examinees will be determined by the Course Director.